Mexico Flag - Mexico Drone Laws

 6. Send an email to rpas@sct.gob.mx requesting registration for an RPAS, attaching the complete form in the format (Excel) provided below, along with its printed version signed by you and adding in an autograph way your Federal Register of Taxpayers with homoclave, if you have it; as well as digitized copies of the documentation proving the ownership

-7. Wait for your registration sheet or the considerations to be covered to obtain it, at the email address provided, within ten business days from the date of entry of your application.
+7. Wait for your registration sheet or the considerations to be covered to obtain it at the email address provided within ten business days from your application’s entry date.

 8. Use the space within your email to mention if you had any difficulties or problems filling out the form.
 Include the comments you have not been able to add, indicating which question on the form they refer to